d-bl/GroundForge/docs/_includes/snow/README.md

 Odd number of stitches
 -----------------------

-Workaround: add additional twists for the legs.
+Workaround: add twists for the legs.
+Add either left or right twists to the last stitch and make the number of stitches even with a "stitch" that just twists.
+This approach is highlighted in the text field of the screenshot below.

-This may mean unwanted crossed legs when using the thread diagram as pair diagram for the snowflakes.
+The additional twists may cause unwanted crossed legs when using the thread diagram as pair diagram for the snowflakes.
+Another option might be to split the last stitch in two.

 ![](additional-twists.png)